 There are many ways that we can help for RCA – focused on multiple different leaning styles.
 Many choose to use one, some use several – we recognise that everyone’s needs are completely different.
 Below are some examples of what we offer.
 If you are looking at maximising your chances then our RCA Gold Pass Package has a discounted combination of all of the above.

-1) Our Flagship Virtual Immersion RCA Course.
-20 intense role-plays over a 9.5-hour day, designed to expose you to those challenging real-life situations that many struggle with, including the multiple-agenda presentation, the talkative patient, shared-decision making etc. The focus is maximising your 10 minutes to ensure a greater score in each case you do.
-We run all three formats of case – face-to-face, video consultations and telephone consultations – you only practice cases based on what you are doing on a day-to-day basis to maximise impact.
-Small numbers to ensure highly personalised feedback, held virtually every month.
-Full details of coverage here.
+1) Our Flagship Live Half Day RCA Course.
+A full session of intense role-plays – telephone, video or face-to-face depending on how you currently consult, designed to expose you to those challenging real-life situations that many struggle with in RCA recording.
+Includes the multiple-agenda presentation, the talkative patient, shared-decision making and many others that can pose a challenge in managing 10 minutes effectively.
+The session focuses on how to use your 10 minutes to ensure a greater score in each case you do.
+You only practice cases based on what you are doing on a day-to-day basis to maximise impact.
+Small numbers to ensure highly personalised feedback.
+Full details of coverage and dates here.

 2) Our RCA-90 Online Course.
 90 RCA-type consultations broken down in an intense 6+ hour online training course.
 I break down the most common presentations, situations and scenarios in terms of data gathering, interpersonal and management.
 Includes key red flags, up-to-date guidelines, relevant psychosocial links as well as options for shared management.
 Watch-back, pause and rewind as many times as you like throughout a 1, 3, 6 or 12 month subscription option.
 Full details of coverage here.